ole1986/a3-admintoolkit/@MissionFile/README.md

 As you can see, we have added to actions- The first (myext_hellotomyself) is a local call to showMessage only.
 The second (and more interesting) action is passed to the server.

-We now need to setup the server to accept the action "myext_helloserver".
+- Now we need to setup the server to accept the action "myext_helloserver".

 ```
 // extension\MyExtension.sqf (located in admintoolkit_servercfg.pbo)